libp2p/js-libp2p/doc/CONFIGURATION.md

 - DHT implementation
 - Pubsub router

 The libp2p ecosystem contains at least one module for each of these subsystems.
-This way, the user should install and import the modules that are relevant for their requirements.
+The user should install and import the modules that are relevant for their requirements.
 Moreover, thanks to the existing interfaces it is easy to create a libp2p compatible module and use it.

 After selecting the modules to use, it is also possible to configure each one according to your needs.

-Bear in mind that only a **transport** is required, being all the other subsystems optional.
+Bear in mind that only a **transport** is required, while all the other subsystems are optional.

 ### Transport